-As he approached the airfield (I don't recall if he told me the specific airbase), the Mustang pilots reassured him.
+As the flying coffin approached the airfield (I don't recall if he told me the specific airbase, but was probably one of the three or four triple-wide fields dedicated for crash landings located in Lincolnshire), the Mustang pilots reassured him.
 And the Angelic Voice told him everything would be fine, after all he had gotten almost all the way back.
 He believed them, which eased his mind.
 He wondered if the Angel that was guiding him was a premonition of a future wife.